Alicetech/ESP32-S2-INSTAL/README.md

 This repo contains scripts to install ESP32-S2 requirements.

 As of this writing (Aug 15th 2020) you cannot install the board Arduino IDE board without alot of messing around...
 The reason is because internaly only the ESP-IDF v4.2 will support ESP32-S2 final chip.
-This is currently available on the ESP-IDF master branch only!
+This is currently available on the ESP-IDF master branch and arduino-esp32 esp32s2 branch only.
+The below instructions should give you everything you need once you have Ardunio installed.

 # To install the ESP32-S2 board into Ardunio on Ubuntu 20.04.1 LTS